openconsentia/fabric-ca-analysis/docs/README.md

 ## How to use this project?

 Please refer to scripts found in [./deployments](../deployments) to get information learn about orchestration and operations of [Fabric CA][1].
+Use this demonstrator together with the [official operational guide](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/operations_guide.html) to help you learn about the technology.

 Use this project to perform these operations: